 In Real Life, an ace is technically a pilot with five or more kills.
 This is harder than it sounds; even in conflicts like World War II, where aerial combat occurred on a vast scale, the average fighter pilot had zero confirmed kills from the day he got his wings to the day he bought his farm.
+In World War II, only about 5% of pilots made ace, and they were responsible for 50% of all air-to-air kills.
 The term is most commonly associated with aircraft pilots, but other types, such as tank aces, also exist.
+As well as anyone has been able to determine, aces are born, not trained.
 Ace pilots are common in fiction, most prominently in mecha shows.
 They tend to be more prominent in Real Robot shows, where the mecha themselves are fairly equal and the pilot's skills are more important, than Super Robot shows, which place more emphasis on the power of the mecha and heroic hot-bloodedness.

 An Ace Pilot will likely display all sorts of Improbable Piloting Skills, such as the High-Speed Missile Dodge.
 Aces may or may not come with wingmates.
 They will often have Machine Empathy, allowing them to sense problems from subtle differences in how their craft moves/feels/sounds.
 Depending on the time period, may wear an Adventurer Outfit.